KevinWorkman/HappyCoding/tutorials/p5js/_posts/2017-09-23-hello-world.md

 {% include toc.md %}

-Now that we know how to write P5.js code (using one of the editors we [just talked about](/tutorials/p5js/editors)) and run it in a browser, we can start diving into the fun stuff.
+Now that we know how to write P5.js code (using one of the editors we talked about in the [editor tutorial](/tutorials/p5js/editors)) and run it in a browser, we can start diving into the fun stuff.

 Let's start with an example program.
 Remember that P5.js requires a `.html` file for the browser to render, so let's start with that: